-Delving into Dance is recorded on the lands of Indigenous people across Australia.
+Delving into Dance is often recorded on the lands of First Nations people across Australia.
 These are lands in which dance, art, performance and ceremonies have a long history.
-We recognise this immense history and the ongoing contribution first nation people make to the vibrancy of dance in Australia and abroad.
+We recognise this immense history and the ongoing contribution First Nation people make to the vibrancy of dance in Australia and abroad.

 - Anonymous X 4